BB-Media-IT/Data-Hub/README.md

 - Information is updated on a weekly basis
 - Comprehensive collection from multiple sources to ensure accuracy and relevance

-🌟 For more information and pricing details, please feel free to [click here](mailto:hello@bb-media.com?subject=Let's%20Unlock%20Amazing%20Deals%20Together!)!
-We'd love to help you.🌟
+👋 For more information and pricing details, please feel free to [click here](mailto:hello@bb-media.com?subject=Let's%20Unlock%20Amazing%20Deals%20Together!)!
+We'd love to help you.

 ## Hits
 Discover HITS, our groundbreaking DEMAND metric, a composite indicator designed to gauge content demand and popularity across markets and streaming services.
 This country-level data is enhanced with BB Media's intelligent metadata for an unmatched analytics experience.